Discover more at Castle Ward

 Find out when Castle Ward is open, how to get here, the things to see and do and more.

-With 21 miles of trails criss-crossing the Castle Ward estate, there are plenty of ways to see more of the landscape around the mansion.
-Whether you’re walking, using a wheelchair, cycling or horse riding, explore the multi-use trails at Castle Ward to discover more of the estate.
+With 21 miles of trails winding through the Castle Ward estate, there are plenty of ways to explore the stunning landscape.
+Whether you're walking, using a wheelchair, cycling, or horse riding, our multi-use trails offer a variety of routes through woodlands, meadows, and along the shoreline.
+Discover the beauty of the estate at your own pace.

 Follow the network of trails to take a trip to Strangford Lough and meander through the sheltered woodland and rolling meadows down to the shoreline.